-123. Given the type of targeted attack in this case, sophisticated criminal activity, and the type of PII involved, there is a strong probability that entire batches of stolen information have been placed, or will be placed, on the black market/dark web for sale and purchase by criminals intending to utilize the PII for identity theft crimes -e.g., opening bank accounts in the victims'

-- 124. Such fraud may go undetected until debt collection calls commence months, or even years, later.
-An individual may not know that his or her PII was used to file for unemployment benefits until law enforcement notifies the individual's employer of the suspected fraud.
-Fraudulent tax returns are typically discovered only when an individual's authentic tax return is rejected. - 125.
-Consequently, Plaintiff and Class Members are at an increased risk of fraud and identity theft for many years into the future. - 126.
+- 137. Given the type of targeted attack in this case, sophisticated criminal activity, and the type of Private Information involved, there is a strong probability that entire batches of stolen information have been placed, or will be placed, on the black market/dark web for sale and purchase by criminals intending to utilize the Private Information for identity theft crimes -e.g., opening bank accounts in the victims' names to make purchases or to launder money; file false tax returns; take out loans or lines of credit; or file false unemployment claims. - 138.
+Such fraud may go undetected until debt collection calls commence months, or even years, later.
+An individual may not know that her or her Private Information was used to file for unemployment benefits until law enforcement notifies the individual's employer of the suspected fraud.
+Fraudulent tax returns are typically discovered only when an individual's authentic tax return is rejected. - 139.
+Consequently, Plaintiff and Class Members are at an increased risk of fraud and identity theft for many years into the future. - 140.
 The retail cost of credit monitoring and identity theft monitoring can cost around \$200 a year per Class Member.
-This is reasonable and necessary cost to monitor to protect Class Members from the risk of identity theft that arose from Defendant's Data Breach.
+This is reasonable and necessary cost to monitor to protect Class Members from the risk of identity theft that arose from Defendants' Data Breach.

-Loss Of Benefit Of The Bargain
+Loss Of Benefit of the Bargain

-127. Furthermore, Defendant's poor data security practices deprived Plaintiff and Class Members of the benefit of their bargain.
-When agreeing to pay Defendant and/or its agents for products and/or services, Plaintiff and other reasonable consumers understood and expected that they were, in part, paying for the product and/or service and necessary data security to protect the PII, when in fact, Defendant did not provide the expected data security.
-Accordingly, Plaintiff and Class Members received products and/or services that were of a lesser value than what they reasonably expected to receive under the bargains they struck with Defendant.
+141. Furthermore, Defendants' poor data security practices deprived Plaintiff and Class Members of the benefit of their bargain.
+When agreeing to pay Cleo's clients for services, Plaintiff and other reasonable consumers understood and expected that they were, in part, paying for the product and/or service and necessary data security to protect the Private Information, when in fact, Defendants did not provide the expected data security.
+Accordingly, Plaintiff and Class Members received services that were of a lesser value than what they reasonably expected to receive under the bargains they struck with Cleo's clients.

-Plaintiff Alex Petroski's Experience
+Plaintiff Shoshannah Pass's Experience